Best Ergonomic Keyboard of 2021

 Our favorite learning models are the most adjustable because you can begin with a standard layout and try out the angles and setting to see which are the best for your individual needs.
 The Goldtouch GTN-0099 V2 is the best for this if you're looking for a standalone model.
 If you're ready to accessorize, we recommend the Kinesis Freestyle2.

 The amount of sound that these devices produce can be a deciding purchasing factor for some people and an insignificant element for others.
 If you work in an office, your coworkers might find your keyboard to be boisterous and distracting.
 On the other hand, if you're using it for gaming at home, you likely already have the volume on your speakers turned up, so extra noises may not matter.
 We used our panel of professional product testers to subjectively judge each model in case there were any that were especially loud or annoying.

 We found the SafeType V902 to be very quiet compared to most other models, perhaps thanks to its vertical orientation.
 The Goldtouch GTN-0099 is about average, and we did not find it to be annoying in the slightest.
 Next, the Logitech K350 Wave isn't too loud, so long as you aren't rampaging on the keys.
 The Kinesis Freestyle2 was only slightly louder than the Logitech.
-Finally, most of the keys on the Microsoft Natural 4000 are very quiet, but unfortunately, we found the spacebar to be especially loud, which can make for some rough listening.
+Finally, we found that the Kensington Pro Fit Ergonomic Wireless is noisy if you are a quick typist, but not so bad for those who type at an average or slow pace.

-Ergonomic keyboards are a great way to make your typing experience or gaming life more comfortable.
-The models that we tested provide an array of different features and each one may not be the best choice for a different person.
-In an ocean of products, it is our goal to help you navigate to the device that best suits you and your own personal needs.
+Ergonomic keyboards are a fantastic tool to help your typing experience or gaming life become more comfortable.
+The devices that we tested provide an array of different features, and each one may not be the best choice for a different person.
+In an ocean of products, it is our goal to help you navigate to the model that best suits you and your personal needs.

 — Ross Patton and Austin Palmer